Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Formal statements and proofs of the main results

-which proves our claim.\\ Using this, we can now present a recursive algorithm that finds a lower bound for the smallest singular value of $R$ -- note that $R$ self-adjoint and positive definite, thus the smallest singular value coincides with the smallest element in the spectrum of $R$:
+Using this, we can now present a recursive algorithm that finds a lower bound for the smallest singular value of $R$.
+Note that $R$ is self-adjoint and positive definite (c.f.
+Lemma \ref{lem:radial_network}), thus the smallest singular value coincides with the smallest element in the spectrum of $R$:

-\underline{Inputs:} Oracles for all $\tilde{y} \in \pi_2(\tilde{\iota}_n^1)$.
+\underline{Inputs:} Oracles for all $\tilde{y} \in \pi_2(\tilde{\iota})$.